Qepanna/goFlux/README.md

   applicable to the linear flux.
 Under a defined *p-value*, the linear flux estimate is deemed non-significant, i. e., no flux.
 The default threshold is `p.val = 0.05`.
-- **Root Mean Square Error (RMSE)**: This criteria is used to warned against “noisy” measurements.
-RMSE reflects the instrument precision.
+- **Mean Absolute Error (MAE)**: If MAE is chosen as a criteria in `best.flux()`, the model with the smallest MAE is chosen.
+Furthermore, this criteria is used to warned against “noisy” measurements: In a theoretical situation where the concentration inside the chamber is strictly diffusional and deviate from diffusion under non-steady state, a parameter such as MAE or RMSE reflects the instrument precision.
+Therefore, the instrument precision is used in the `best.flux()` function as a threshold for these parameters.
+If MAE is larger than the instrument precision, a warning is given in the column “quality.check” saying “Noisy measurement (MAE)”.
+MAE and RMSE cannot both be selected.
-  Therefore, the instrument precision is used in the `best.flux()` function as a threshold for RMSE.
-If RMSE is larger than the instrument precision, then the LM flux estimate is returned instead of the HM flux estimate.
-In addition, a warning is given in the column “quality.check” saying “Noisy measurement (RMSE)”.
+- **Root Mean Square Error (RMSE)**: RMSE functions exactly like MAE.
-- **Mean Absolute Error (MAE)**: more to come about MAE…
+  The difference between the two is that RMSE is much more sensitive to outliers.
+MAE will always return a smaller value than RMSE.
+MAE and RMSE cannot both be selected.
 - **Relative Standard Error**: The delta method is used to propagate the total error of the flux calculation (`deltamethod()` from the `msm` package).
 The standard error is then divided by the flux estimate to